 To make it even cooler, Google Photos can automatically update the stream of photos taken so that friends and family that couldn’t make it to the party can see photos of their favorite people too!

 And as you snap photos throughout the night it will automatically sync to Live Albums so your family can see them on their Google Home Hub straight from the NYE bash.

-Gwen is obviously the shining star of our family since she’s the only grandchild, so she willingly modeled this setup for us…
+Gwen is obviously the shining star of our family since she’s the only grandchild.
+So she willingly modeled this setup for us…

-Spray paint (optional if you’d like to add color to your pampas)
+- Spray paint — Optional if you’d like to add color to your pampas

-Starburst twinkle lights (optional)
+- Starburst twinkle lights — Optional

-Tension rod (optional for hanging the plumes)
+- Tension rod — Optional for hanging the plumes

-I can’t quite finish a DIY project unless there’s some color involved, so I spray painted a few of our pampas grass stems in light pink, coral, and peach and let them dry.
+I can’t quite finish a DIY project unless there’s some color involved.
+So I spray painted a few of our pampas grass stems in light pink, coral, and peach and let them dry.